A/B testing is no longer a new field. Finding a proper A/B testing tool isn’t the problem anymore. Now, the problem is choosing the right one.

 Google has announced that it will shut down Google Optimize in September 2023, putting an end to one of the most used A/B testing tools ever.

 If you work in conversion optimization—whether at an agency, in-house, or as a consultant—you almost certainly run A/B tests, and Google Optimize sunset will probably affect your tech stack.

 You could hire someone full time to sift through and analyze the pros and cons of each tool, but it’s easier to learn from the experience of others and make a decision based on that.

-To help you with that, we’ve assembled a list of the most popular A/B testing tools and corresponding reviews from A/B testing experts to help you in your decision making process.
+To help you with that, we’ve assembled a list of the top A/B testing tools, with corresponding reviews from A/B testing experts to help you in your decision making process.

 Table of contents

 - 1. Google Optimize and Optimize 360, sunsetting in 2023